Cannon Beach Talk Looks Into Active Underwater Volcano Off Oregon Coast

 The Cannon Beach Library Lecture Series is held the second Wednesday of each month, November to April at 7:00 to 8:30 p.m.
 Cannon Beach Library, 131 N. Hemlock St, Cannon Beach, Oregon.

 Friends of Haystack Rock supports the Haystack Rock Awareness Program in cooperation with the City of Cannon Beach, promoting the preservation and protection of the intertidal life and birds that inhabit the Marine Garden and the Oregon Islands National Wildlife Refuge at Haystack Rock.
 Currently, the Haystack Rock Awareness Program is celebrating over 30 years of educating and protecting the marine environs surrounding Haystack Rock, including the Oregon Island National Wildlife Refuge, Oregon State Marine Garden and State Park.
-More on Cannon Beach below:
+Where to stay for this event - Where to eat - Map and Virtual Tour More on Cannon Beach below:

 More About Cannon Beach Lodging.....